icpc/ccs-specs/Contest_API.md

   - Aggregate data: scoreboard, event-feed.

 Metadata is data about the API, and are the only required API endpoints.
-These are not included in the event feed.
+They are not included in the event feed.
 The access endpoint specifies which other endpoints are offered by the API.

 Configuration is normally set before contest start.
 Is not expected to,